sk89q/playx/README.md

     cd "%programfiles(x86)%/Steam/SteamApps/common/GarrysMod/garrysmod/addons"
     git clone https://github.com/ZionDevelopers/PlayX.git PlayX

+### Terms of Service and Privacy Policy

+PlayX uses Youtube API to play and search videos, by using PlayX to play youtube videos you agree with [Youtube Terms][YouTubeTerms] and [Google Privacy Policy][GooglePrivacyPolicy]

 ### License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.